-Over the past five years the scores in the five spheres of life have not changed dramatically and have levelled off in the last two reporting periods.
+As can be seen in the chart below, over the past five years the scores in the five spheres of life have not changed dramatically and have levelled off in the last two reporting periods.
 This means that the situation for Christians in Turkmenistan has been quite stable, with few changes occurring.
 Pressure is highest - and indeed at an extreme level - in the Private and Church spheres of life.
 This reflects the influence of the two dominant Persecution engines, Islamic oppression and Dictatorial paranoia.